**Create your own pie chart with ChartMaker

 Why are the same dimensions required for addition and subtraction?

-Consider the example pictured on the left.
-Matrix #1 has an one more column than #2.
+Consider the example pictured up above.
+Matrix #1 has one more column than Matrix #2.
 How would you match, let alone add, the entries of #1's column 3 with corresponding ones in #2.
+Well, the answer is - you can't since you cannot add matrixes unless they have the same number of rows and columns.